knative-extensions/reconciler-test/README.md

 	// Create an instance of an environment.
 The environment will be configured
 	// with any relevant configuration and settings based on the global
 	// environment settings.
+Using environment.Managed(t) will call env.Finish()
+	// on test completion.
+If this option is not used, the test should call
+	// env.Finish() to perform cleanup at the end of the test.
+Additional options
-Additional options can be passed to Environment()
-	// if customization is required.
-	ctx, env := global.Environment(/* optional environment options */)
+	// can be passed to Environment() if customization is required. ctx, env := global.Environment(environment.Managed(t) /*, optional environment options */)

 	// With the instance of an Environment, perform one or more calls to Test(). env.Test(ctx, t, FooFeature1())
 	// Note: env.Test() is blocking until the feature completes. env.Test(ctx, t, FooFeature2())

-	// Call Finish() on the Environment when finished.
-This will clean up any
-	// ephemeral resources created from global.Environment() and env.Test().
-	env.Finish()
 }
 ```

 The role of the `Test<Name>` methods is to control which features are tested on
 environment instances.
 It is your responsibility to understand if it is safe to